barabo/fhir-to-omop-demo/demo/hapi/README.md

 ## Prerequisites

+- [ ] You have 40 GB of disk space available in your data directory.
 - [ ] You must have Docker installed and running on your system.
 - [ ] The loader script requires `jq` to be installed.
 - [ ] The bulk exporter script uses `zstd` to compress exports.